Last Updated 27 February 2021 at 15.30 GMT (Updates so far since commenced on 5 May 2020: 539)

-The web’s most comprehensive guide of ski resorts opening around the world.
+The web’s most comprehensive guide of ski resorts opening around the world during the pandemic.

 Browse by country:

 - NEW: St Anton and Solden which closed last week due to stricter pandemic operating restrictions in the Tirol region have both said they’re re-opening.
 St Anton this weekend, Solden on March 5th 27th Feb.)